Asphere-xyz/aapi-mcp-server/README.md

 ## Tools

 - `getAccountBalance`: Fetch token balances across multiple blockchains for any address or ENS name
+  - Arguments:
+    - `address`: Ethereum address (0x...) or ENS name (\*.eth)
+    - `blockchains` (optional): Array of specific blockchains to query.
+If not provided, checks all supported chains
 - `getTokenPrice`: Get current price for any token (native or ERC20) on supported blockchains
+  - Arguments:
+    - `blockchain`: The blockchain network (eth, bsc, polygon, etc.)
+    - `contractAddress` (optional): The token's contract address.
+Leave empty for native coin

 ## Supported Blockchains